p493z3r0/a32nx/docs/README.md

 - :x: due to missing custom ATHR system, the (OP) CLB/DES modes might need manual thrust control -> a simple and hacky workaround has been added though
 - :x: after a longer pause the custom autopilot system can goes crazy
-- :x: due to lack of VNAV, CLB and DES mode are currently only using SPD/MACH
+- :x: due to lack of VNAV, DES mode is currently only using SPD/MACH
-- :x: CLB and DES do not respect altitude constraints
+- :x: CLB and DES do not respect altitude constraints (contraints are supported but are lacking proper input)
 - :x: Go Around modes are missing
 - :x: Transitions might not be as they should
 - :x: FD off/on does not deactivate all FMA items
 - :x: Engagement of AP with FD off is incorrect
-- :x: In manual approach LOC and G/S might be lost too fast with mode reversion to HDG + V/S
 - :x: AP disconnect does not trigger master warning etc.
 - :x: AP does not disconnect with rudder or sidestick input
 - :x: NAV mode can always be armed or engaged